AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 <a name="conclusion"></a>
 ## Conclusion (5 min)

 So, who needs to know about this stuff?
 Everyone!
 Even if you’re not the one doing the coding, being able to communicate effectively with developers and understand what’s going on behind the scenes of a product is a very important and highly valued skill in today’s job market.

-A couple last things.
-You are going to get lots of errors…
+A couple of last things.
+You are going to get lots of errors.
+Don't get upset!
+This happens to everyone.
+Instead, try:

 - Google first, ask questions later (but don't be afraid to ask)
-- Stack Overflow is great for this stuff!
+- [Stack Overflow](#) is great for this stuff!
 - Get immersed!
-Coding is hard if you don't get really involved.
+Coding is hard if you don't get really involved (and practice everyday!).

 > Instructor Note: Review independent practice deliverable(s).